StableBet

 The Races at Chester

 Enable ran once at Chester, winning the Cheshire Oaks in May 2017.
 That single appearance is her entire Chester record.
-But the quality of the race — what it revealed about her, who she beat, and how it resonated through the rest of her career — makes it worthy of detailed examination.
+But the quality of the race โ€” what it revealed about her, who she beat, how it resonated through the rest of her career, and what it says about the Roodee as a testing ground โ€” makes it worthy of detailed examination.

-The Cheshire Oaks — May 2017
+The Cheshire Oaks: May 2017

 The Cheshire Oaks is a Listed race restricted to three-year-old fillies, run over one mile and four furlongs on Chester's tight circular Roodee.
 It is the accepted Oaks trial for the Chester May Festival, one of the key early-season Classic trials in the calendar.
 Its roll of honour includes a succession of horses who went on to contest or win the Epsom Oaks, and trainers of quality Oaks candidates regard it as the most useful stepping stone available in early May.